 The HWS is a disposal location for commercially-hauled wastewater by permitted haulers.
-Accepted wastewater comes from construction and excavation sites, septic and holding tanks, and portable toilet and other wastewater holding structures.
+Accepted wastewater comes from construction and excavation sites, septic and holding tanks, portable toilet and other wastewater holding structures.
 Users are from both inside and outside Regina city limits.
-Users and generators must ensure that any IC&I wastewater has City approval before it is disposed at the HWS.
+Users and generators must ensure that any ICI wastewater has City approval before it is disposed at the Hauled Wastewater Station.
 Sampling can be conducted on the disposed wastewater to help identify loads that have resulted in contamination.
 Haulers are monitored using Radio Frequency Identification Device (RFID) Tag, which provides site usage information for billing purposes.

-In 2021, Administration communicated with the haulers and generators approximately 50 times to discuss onsite rules, wastewater quality allowances and testing requirements.
+In 2022, between January and June, administration communicated with the haulers and generators approximately 70 times to discuss onsite rules, wastewater quality allowances and testing requirements.